top of page

 You Don’t Need My Sabbath — You Need A Sabbath

 This isn’t about religion or dogma unless you want it to be.
 It’s about wisdom.
+Choose one day.
+Any day.
+One day each week, where you stop pushing, producing, fixing, and catching up.
+Protect it fiercely.
+Unapologetically.

 Not because everything is done — but because you matter even when it isn’t.

 And here’s the beautiful truth: when mothers rest, families don’t fall apart.
+They soften.
+They stabilize.
+They heal.

 You’ll find yourself more patient, more present, and more emotionally available — not because you tried harder, but because you finally stopped.